dvlyon/RMMZ/Utils/Core/README.md

 ##### Auto Open Dev Tools
 ###### boolean

-If active, opens the development tools on game load, also on refresh.
+If active, opens the development tools on game load and refresh.
 Meant for game development.

 ### Changelog